 Cognac belongs to alcoholic beverages rich in polyphenols and moderate consumption may have potential beneficial effects on health.
-Indeed, Cognac and its phenolic constituents have already been described to be anti-oxidant (Goldberg et al. 1999; Da Porto et al. 2000).
+Indeed, Cognac and its phenolic constituents have already been described to be antioxidant (Goldberg et al. 1999, Da Porto et al. 2000).
 Quantitatively, the most important phenolic constituent in this beverage is ellagic acid.
-This compound possesses anti-mutagenic and anticancer properties (Josephy et al. 1990) as well as in vitro and in vivo anti-oxidative effects (Majid et al. 1991).
+This compound possesses antimutagenic and anticancer properties (Josephy et al. 1990) as well as in vitro and in vivo antioxidative effects (Majid et al. 1991).

-Several studies demonstrated that polyphenols inhibit platelet aggregation and improve endothelial function (For review see Vita 2005, Perez-Vizcaino et al., 2006).
-Recently, non-alcoholic polyphenolic extract from Armagnac, with qualitatively similar polyphenols found in Cognac has been found to inhibit ADP-induced platelet aggregation in vitro (Umar et al. 2005).
-Moreover, we have previously reported that Cognac polyphenolic compounds (CPC) induce vasorelaxation in vitro and decrease infract size subsequent to ischemia-reperfusion (Ralay Ranaivo et al. 2004).
+Several studies demonstrated that polyphenols inhibit platelet aggregation and improve endothelial function (for review see Vita 2005, Perez-Vizcaino et al., 2006).
+Recently, non-alcoholic polyphenolic extract from Armagnac, with qualitatively similar polyphenols found in Cognac, has been found to inhibit ADP-induced platelet aggregation in vitro (Umar et al. 2005).
+Moreover, we have previously reported that Cognac polyphenolic compounds (CPC) induce vasorelaxation in vitro and decrease infarct size subsequent to ischemiareperfusion (Ralay Ranaivo et al. 2004).
 The present study was aimed to test the hypothesis that long-term oral administration of a non-alcoholic polyphenolic extract of CPC affects platelet aggregation, vascular reactivity to noradrenaline and acetylcholine in aortic rings and contraction force developed by isolated hearts.
-Finally, the hypothesis that the consequences of the CPC treatment alter aortic and cardiac production of NO was also investigated.
+Finally, the hypothesis that CPC treatment alters aortic and cardiac production of NO was also investigated.